User presence in Teams

 The following admin settings Skype for Business are different in Teams:

 - In Teams, presence sharing is always enabled for users in the organization.
-Privacy (deciding who can see presence) configuration is not available in Teams.
+Privacy (where you define who can see presence) configuration isn't available in Teams.

 - Presence sharing with everyone (including Federated services) is always enabled for users in Teams.
 Their contact list (if they had one in Skype for Business) is visible under Chat > Contacts or under Calls > Contacts.